skesamsetty/sqlalchemy-challenge/README.md

 # Climate-Analysis-sqlalchemy-challenge

-Challenge is performed using SQLAlchemy, Pandas, matplotlib and datetime. climate analysis and data exploration of the Hawaii Weather data.
+Challenge is performed using SQLAlchemy, Pandas, matplotlib and datetime on climate analysis and data exploration of the Hawaii Weather data.

 ---